marcusgeorgievski/macedonia-travel-site/README.md

 # macedonia-travel-site
 *Work in progress*

+---

-Travel guide to Macedonia.
-This site will act as a hub for all information relating to Macedonia such as:
+This site will act as a hub for all things Macedonia.
+One visit will allow you to browse a ton of information

+## Technologies

+- SvelteKit

+## Data to Include

 - Landmarks
 - Cities
 - Resources
 - Photographs
 - History
+- API data

-## Possible Additions
+## Possible Future Additions

 - Guides
 - API integration
 - Flight / Booking information
-- Map / Geographical data
+- Map with data, filtering by keys such as cities, landmarks, etc.